Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Al stumbled downstairs as he was dwelling on that, barely human and in need of caffeine, though she traded bright ‘good mornings’ with the kids.
 He lured her to a stool with a mug of the blackest sludge their bean machine could produce.

-“Thought you’d sleep in longer,” he commented.
+"Thought you’d sleep in longer," he commented.

-“Nuh.
+"Nuh.
 Bed got cold, an’ I’ve got an early start.
-Final pre-delivery checks on AT-nineteen.”
-She slurped her coffee. “...Good effing riddance.
+Final pre-delivery checks on AT-nineteen."
+She slurped her coffee. "...Good effing riddance.
 I swear that ship has gremlins.
-You?”
+You?"

-“Think it’s gonna be a big day today.
+"Think it’s gonna be a big day today.
 Instead of morning Slab I’ve got a squash match with Rockefeller.
-Kinda bet Ava’s gonna cancel the shoot, too.”
+Kinda bet Ava’s gonna cancel the shoot, too."

 She nodded and basked in the coffee scent from her mug.
-“A shame...career stuff?”
+"A shame...career stuff?"

-“Like we talked about, yeah.
-Most likely.”
+"Like we talked about, yeah.
+Most likely."

-“Cool.”
+"Cool."
 She chugged her coffee.
-“Guess I’ll take sleeping beauty her breakfast in bed, then head out.
-Is Mathilde up yet?”
+"Guess I’ll take sleeping beauty her breakfast in bed, then head out.
+Is Mathilde up yet?"

 Julian shook his head.
 He’d never imagined he’d be the sorta guy to host an *au pair,* but…well, here they were.
 Rich enough to afford one, busy enough to need one.
 She’d been a *godsend* after the boys had started moving out and couldn’t babysit so easily.